-As part of the SRC procurement process, AEMO enters into contracts with providers to either use less energy of generate electricity (collectively known as capacity) when electricity reserves are low.
+As part of the SC procurement process, AEMO enters into contracts with providers to either use less energy or generate electricity (collectively known as capacity) when electricity reserves are low.

-This extra capacity acts as "reserve buffer" for the contracted period, which is typically during the high demand summer months.
+This extra capacity acts as a "reserve buffer" for the contracted period, which is during the high demand summer months.

-Once a contract has been signed with AEMO, these SRC capacity providers are on standby to deliver their respective capacity service when called upon over the agreed period - acting as an "emergency backstop" to maintain power system security and reliability in WA.
+Once a contract has been signed with AEMO, these SC providers are on standby to deliver their respective capacity service when called upon over the agreed period - acting as an "emergency backstop" to maintain power system security and reliability in WA.

-When SRC contracts may be called upon
+When SC contracts may be called upon